MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-recommendations-and-usage-event-types.md

   ```

 4. In an HTML editor, open the file where the custom usage event should be logged—for example, a display template for a Content Search Web Part.
-The example below shows how to override the current SiteId, the WebId and the UserId.
+The example below shows how to override the current SiteId, the WebId, and the UserId.

   ```powershell
   window.Log<DefaultUsageEventType>ToEventStore = function(url, siteIdGuid, webIdGuid, spUser)